 Redistribution of income through government transfers

-The extent of the redistribution is examined in the following analysis by comparing the change in income distribution and inequality before and after government transfers.
-The primary income is considered as income before government transfers, the disposable income as income after government redistribution.
+The extent of the redistribution in Switzerland is examined in the following analysis by comparing the change in income distribution and inequality before and after government transfers.
+The primary income is considered as income before government transfers, the disposable income as income after government transfers.
 In addition, the gross income represents an intermediate stage in this redistribution process in which part of the government transfers is already considered with the social benefits.
 The analyses are based on data from the Household Budget Survey (HBS).

-In 2016, the median disposable equivalised income in the total population was CHF 4121 per month, i.e. half of the Swiss resident population have an income above, while the other half have an income below this amount.
-It has increased by 19% since 2000.
-After a significant increase from 2008 to 2013, disposable incomes stagnated in 2014 and 2015.
-The slight upward trend in 2016 will have to be confirmed by the results of subsequent years.
-The median primary equivalised income has increased by 22% since 2000 and is CHF 4805 in 2016.
-As the largely parallel course of both curves shows, the redistribution from primary to disposable equivalised income has remained relatively constant.
+In 2021, the median disposable equivalised income is CHF 4068 per month, i.e. half of the Swiss resident population have an income above, while the other half have an income below this amount.
+It increased by 16% between 2000 and 2014.
+After a notable increase from 2008 to 2013, the median disposable equivalised income stagnated between 2015 and 2021.

 Quintile share ratio S80/S20

 The quintile ratio S80/S20 relates the income of the top 20% of the population to that of the bottom 20%.
 The greater this ratio deviates from 1, the greater the inequality of income distribution between these population groups.